carbonplan/ton-year/docs/pages/index.md

 # Ton-year

-This repository implements two widely referenced ton-year accounting methods.
+This project implements two widely referenced ton-year accounting methods.

 Ton-year accounting refers to a family of approaches that quantify the benefit of temporarily storing carbon dioxide that might otherwise enter the atmosphere and exacerbate climate change.
 We’ve noticed growing interest in using ton-year accounting to generate carbon offsets – an arrangement that uses temporary storage of CO<sub>2</sub> to justify the on-going carbon pollution.